 The BlackBaud Parent Help line number is 888-868-8828.
-Blackbaud is happy to answer your tuition questions in English or Spanish.
+Blackbaud is happy to answer your tuition questions.

-Late fees

-If you are late with your tuition payment, there will be a \$20 Late Fee added to your Blackbaud Tuition account.
+Late fees of \$20 will be added to your Blackbaud Tuition account.
 You will be required to bring your account current by the next tuition payment date (including paying the late fee).
 If this does not happen and you are carrying an unpaid tuition balance, you will again be charged a \$20 Late Fee for that next month because you once again are late with paying your full tuition.

-If you have an unusual circumstance, please contact Wendy Egelkamp, at finance@olneychristian.org before your tuition payment is due and she will consider waiving the fee.
+If you have an unusual circumstance, please contact finance@olneychristian.org before your tuition payment is due and we will consider waiving the fee.